El Ejido – Estadio Municipal de Santo Domingo

 Santo Domingo now hosts a phoenix from the flames

-CD El Ejido 2012 rose from the ashes of the old club and currently play at Santo Domingo, reaching Segunda B in June 2016.
-As for the Estadio Santo Domingo, the temporary seating has disappeared and the capacity has now reduced to 7,870.
+As for the Estadio Santo Domingo, not much has changed.
+The blue & green seats have faded in the sun, and the temporary stands have disappeared.
+The capacity has now been reduced to 7,870.
 Perfectly adequate for the club in a city the size of El Ejido.
-Santo Domingo is one of the better examples of a football stadium with an athletics track, ideal for another multi-millionaire greengrocer to take a team from El Ejido up the leagues.
+The Estadio Municipal de Santo Domingo is one of the better examples of a football stadium with an athletics track.
+Ideal for the community and the resident football club.
+All that is missing is another multi-millionaire greengrocer to take a team from El Ejido up the leagues.

 search previous next tag category expand menu location phone mail time cart zoom edit close